SmithWillSuffice/ohanga-pai/content/questions/6_interest_rate_myths.md

 However, we currently have no idea how many of these crippling cycles it will take to so impoverish the middle class that we get actual calls for government take-over of primary industries and whatnot.
-Each cycle the lowest wage workers ge screwed ever more, but some rise up out of poverty, and some in the middle class bullsh*t professions drop down to the lower class.
+Each cycle the lowest wage workers get screwed ever more, but some rise up out of poverty, and some in the middle class bullsh*t professions drop down to the lower class.
 So the cycle can go on for some time.